 Adverb usage examples are provided below:

-- She uses a low voice. (“softly” changes the verb “speaks”).
+- She uses a low voice. (“softly” changes the verb “speaks”) – another manner example.

 Get to Know the Difference Between the GMAT Test and the GRE Test